eledwinn/vue-editable-grid/README.md

 ### getFormattedRows()
 Allow to get a complete row data passed in `row-data` property but with all format applied.
 This is very useful for example when you want to export the data.

+### Slots

+## Header slots

+You can use slot `header` and `header-r` to implement own features.

+Use only inline/inline-block elements into header for better UX.

 ## How to colaborate
 ```
 npm install